 HAEUNDAE BEACH, Busan - 1 Month Stay with KIDS

 We found a cute apartment/loft studio on AIRBNB 5 mins away from HAEUNDAE BEACH.
 It wasn't cheap, but the monthly discount helped (a good TIP for finding cheap accommodation on Airbnb is to look for weekly and monthly discounts, sometimes as high as 50% off for long stays).
 In terms of location, this place ticked all the boxes: close to the water, near the subway, but away from the main hustle and bustle.
 We also wanted a relatively comfortable place to ease into things after being on the road all summer long.
+Following our long flight from Vancouver with China Eastern Airlines, we got settled quickly in our new "home".

 It did feel a little cramped at times for a long stay with kids, but it was more than adequate for all our needs.
 There was even a large gym in the building.
 The place was well-equipped with all the kitchen necessities.
 There was also an all-in-one washer/dryer and a toilet with all kinds of fun buttons for your toileting needs!
 (Sounds fancy, but it's very common in Korea!)